Darkness4/csgo-gsi-qsguide/README.md

 1. The needed port (3000 by default) is occupied.
 What should i do?

-    Replace in csgogsi.py, '3000' which is the default port (line 195, col 33) with the new corresponding port :
+    Replace in csgogsi.py, '3000' which is the default port (line 195, col 33) with the new corresponding port:

     ```python
     SERVER = MyServer(('localhost', 3000), MyRequestHandler)
     ```

-    And in gamestate_integration_arduinotrack.cfg, line 3 :
+    And in gamestate_integration_arduinotrack.cfg, line 3:
     ```cfg
     "uri" "http://127.0.0.1:3000"
     ```